NitorCreations/nameless-deploy-tools/docs/commands.md

 --decrypt <file>.

 positional arguments:
   backup_secret         Secret to use for encrypting or decrypts the backup.

 options:
-  -h, --help          show this help message and exit -d, --decrypt FILE  Outputs a decrypted token backup read from given file.
+  -h, --help            show this help message and exit -d FILE, --decrypt FILE
+                        Outputs a decrypted token backup read from given file.
 ```

 ## `ndt mfa-code`